Hubdarkweb/pp-worker/README.md

 note: `proxyIP` is the ip or domain you want to set. this means that the proxyIP is used to route traffic through a proxy rather than directly to a website that is using Cloudflare's (CDN). if you don't set this variable, connection to the Cloudflare IP will be cancelled (or blocked)...

-resons: Outbound TCP sockets to Cloudflare IP ranges are temporarily blocked, please refer to the [tcp-sockets documentation](https://developers.cloudflare.com/workers/runtime-apis/tcp-sockets/#considerations)
+resons: Outbound TCP sockets to Cloudflare IP ranges are temporarily blocked, please refer to the

 ## Usage